Jhelum: Transport and tourism

-Rohtas Fort is a garrison fort built by the great Afghan king Sher Shah Suri.
+Rohtas Fort is a garrison fort built by the Afghan king Sher Shah Suri.
 This fort is about 4 km in circumference and is situated in a gorge approximately 18 km NW of Jhelum and 7 km from Dina.

 The old city has a labyrinth of narrow streets and bazaars.
 Opposite the CMH Jhelum Cantt is the CMH Masjid Jhelum mosque.

 Located in the cantonment area is St. John's Church, Jhelum which was built in 1860.
 There was a local stadium near Gul Afshan Colony, which was changed to a cricket stadium named Zamir Jaffri Cricket Stadium.
 Altaf Park, which was constructed in 1994–95, is in very close proximity to the cricket stadium.
 Nearly 100 m from Shandar Chowk, in the center of city, is Major Akram Shaheed Memorial Park.
-Major Muhammad Akram Memorial Library is also located in this park.
+Major Muhammad Akram Memorial Library is located in this park.
 This is also the site of a parade which takes place every year on 6 September on the occasion of Defence Day.